-- Second All-Time among America East coaches with four league titles
+- Tied for first All-Time among America East coaches with five league titles

-Will Brown just wrapped up his 13th season as the University at Albany's men's basketball head coach.
-Brown, the longest tenured coach in the America East Conference, has led the program to four conference championships, four NCAA Tournament appearances, a CollegeInsider.com CIT Postseason Tournament appearance, and an unparalleled success in the classroom.
+Will Brown just wrapped up his 14th season as the University at Albany's men's basketball head coach.
+Brown, the longest tenured coach in the America East Conference, has led the program to five conference championships, five NCAA Tournament appearances, a CollegeInsider.com CIT Postseason Tournament appearance, and an unparalleled success in the classroom.

 UAlbany finished the 2011-12 season at 19-15 and a 9-7 conference record.
 For the third time under Brown's tutelage, the Great Danes earned a postseason berth.
 UAlbany faced off against Manhattan in the 2012 CollegeInsider.com Tournament.
 The Great Danes defeated New Hampshire in the first round of the America East Conference Tournament only to fall short to No.1 seed Stony Brook, on a last-second tip-in, in the Semifinals 57-55.

 The Great Danes, with a 9-7 conference record in the 2010-11 season, vaulted near the top of the conference standings with a third place finish.
 UAlbany's nine-win improvement from the previous season was the second-best turnaround in the program's 97 seasons.

 In 2008-09, the UAlbany program won 15 or more games for the fourth consecutive season for the first time in 14 years.
 The Great Danes, who advanced to the America East semifinals for the third time in a four-year period, became the first seventh seed to defeat a second seed in America East Conference Tournament history.